Buying Real Estate

 Looking For Foreclosures

 Until recently, it was difficult for prospective home buyers not living in Belize to find foreclosures as these would only be published in local newspapers and not on their online versions.
 But some banks such as Scotia Bank and the Belize Bank, now publish foreclosure notices on their websites.
 This can be a useful resource to help scout for properties.
 But do not expect spectacular savings.
-By law banks are required to dispose of foreclosures at near fair market value in order to protect the consumer.
+By law, banks are required to dispose of foreclosures at near fair market value in order to protect the consumer.
 But identifying a property by this method, can open the door with the bank which may be inclined to help you finance a non-performing mortgaged property they are trying to get off their books.
-And you can cut out the middle man real estate broker from the buying process.
+And again, this is another opportunity to cut out the middle man Belize Real Estate Agent from the buying process.

 Part Two: Real Estate Agents Directory